Aylesbury prison visiting information

 - Train: Aylesbury is the nearest train station and trains run from Marylebone (London) to Aylesbury.
 Please do not alight at Aylesbury Vale Parkway.
 Trains on Sundays run via Amersham or High Wycombe.
-You can consult Railtrack's online timetable - www.railtrack.co.uk.
-(The Prison Service is not responsible for the maintenance or content of this site.)
+You can consult National Rail’s online timetable.
 Taxis are available outside the station and cost approximately £3.

 Travelling from Oxford/Thame on the A418: On reaching Aylesbury, at the traffic lights, continue past Aylesbury College until you reach a large roundabout and turn left onto Gatehouse Road.
 Carry on to the next roundabout (moving into right-hand lane) and take the second exit on to Weedon Road.
 At the traffic lights go straight on to Elmhurst Road.
 At the next roundabout, take the third exit to Bierton Road.
 Proceed for approximately 75 metres to the entrance on the left-hand side signposted ‘Visitors Car Park'.
 HMYOI Aylesbury is a further 100 metres on the left.